francisgerman70/Winter-Supplement-Rules-Engine/README.md

 publishing output:{'id': '5', 'isEligible': True, 'baseAmount': 120.0, 'childrenAmount': 160.0, 'supplementAmount': 280.0}

 ## Note
-* After running unit test multiple times, some test cases might start to fail due to flakiness.
+* After running unit test multiple times, some test cases might start to fail due to flakiness of unit tests.
 A solution will be to restart your local machine and try again.